 Analogously, we treat user intent as a latent variable and evaluate whether a model can infer and represent this variable consistently across diverse inputs.
 This is conceptually related to state abstraction in RL \cite{li2006towards}, where different observations map to the same underlying state if they yield equivalent value functions.
 In our case, different prompts map to the same intent if they elicit the same output distribution (or value-weighted distribution).

-Recent work has examined whether generative models develop an internal world model in the context of games. \cite{toshniwal2022chess} and \cite{li2023emergent} helped establish games—such as chess and Othello—as testbeds for evaluating world model emergence.
+Recent work has examined whether generative models develop an internal world model in the context of games. \citet{toshniwal2022chess} and \citet{li2023emergent} helped establish games—such as chess and Othello—as testbeds for evaluating the emergence of world models.
 A common approach in this literature involves using probes to assess whether a model’s internal representations encode latent game states.
 In contrast, our evaluation metrics are model-agnostic: rather than probing representations or relying on an external notion of state feasibility, we focus on the internal consistency of a model’s responses as an indicator of world model quality.

-Most closely aligned with our work is \cite{vafa2024evaluating}, who test an LLM’s world model by asking whether it recovers the deterministic finite automaton (DFA) governing a sequence–generation task.
+Most closely aligned with our work is \citet{vafa2024evaluating}, who test an LLM’s world model by asking whether it recovers the deterministic finite automaton (DFA) governing a sequence–generation task.
 Leveraging the Myhill–Nerode theorem, they introduce two metrics: (i) sequence compression—do any two prefixes that land in the same DFA state admit the same set of valid continuations? and (ii) sequence distinction—do prefixes that reach different states generate different permissible continuations?